Celebrated short story writer of Get in Trouble

 Michael Chabon called Link “the most darkly playful voice in American fiction” and Neil Gaiman wrote she “…should be declared a national treasure.”
 In her lectures, Link transports audiences into the vibrant “pocket universes” of her stories, while also sharing thoughtful and entertaining reflections from her writing and publishing careers.

-She is the co-founder of Small Beer Press, which has been recognized as a leading small publisher of literary science fiction and fantasy.
-Link is also a co-editor of the zine Lady Churchill’s Rosebud Wristlet which features an eclectic mix of fiction, poetry, and nonfiction.
+She is the co-founder of Small Beer Press, which has been recognized as a leading small publisher of literary science fiction and fantasy, and a co-editor of the magazine Lady Churchill’s Rosebud Wristlet which features an eclectic mix of fiction, poetry, and nonfiction.
+She is also the co-owner of Book Moon, an independent bookstore in Easthampton, Massachusetts.

 Writers and Their Communities